A colorful diagram with a smiling woman's face inside a speech bubble at the center, surrounded by various colored bars radiating outward.

 Hi, I’m Nina!
 I’m a California-licensed and ASHA-certified Speech-Language Pathologist who specializes in the early years of communication (birth to 5).
 I love supporting little ones and their families as they build communication skills through play, connection, and everyday routines.

 I began my career in 2017 as a Speech-Language Pathology Assistant, providing in-home and community-based early intervention services.
 Since then, I’ve gained extensive experience in private practice and school settings, working with children with Autism, developmental differences, sensory needs, and speech and language delays.
-My work with the early intervention population also includes supporting children who use AAC, as well as providing feeding therapy and oral motor support.
+My work with the early intervention population also includes supporting children who use AAC (Augmentative and Alternative Communication) as well as providing feeding therapy and oral motor support.
 My approach is child-led and neuroaffirming, honoring every child’s unique strengths and communication style.

 I also bring unique experience from serving on the Preschool Initial Assessment Team for a local Southern California school district.
 In this role, I helped families navigate the important transition from regional center services into the school system.
 I conducted comprehensive speech and language assessments to determine school-based eligibility and appropriate supports, and I collaborated as part of the IEP team dedicated to this transition process.
 During this work, I recognized a potential gap in services for children who did not meet school-based eligibility criteria.
 Many families expressed that they would just wait until school starts, which left a critical transitional year without support.
 Recognizing this gap, I chose to focus my practice on bridging that important period, providing early intervention and transitional support services to help families continue building communication skills and confidence before entering the school system.